Software is key for deep space exploration

 Reflect back to your last design project.
 Did it have leading-edge requirements that seemed impossible at the time to fulfill?
 Now think about a design that needs to live in the harsh environment of space.
 A device that has to sip power and function flawlessly for over a decade because there is no opportunity to service it.

-Mentor’s unique IC design and verification tools were ideally suited to our design flow, and they were key factors in meeting the exceedingly difficult specifications and schedule of our JWST ADC-IC project.Dr.
+Mentor’s unique IC design and verification tools were key factors in meeting the exceedingly difficult specifications and schedule of our project.Dr.
 Lanny Lewyn, Founder of Lewyn Consulting Incorporated (LCI)